Music can be a great tool to find inspiration.

 Ok, that was basically a roundabout way to justify talking about music on an art blog.
 Sure, music is art too, but not in my definition.
 Well, it is, but I mean when you say “art”, I think of illustrations.
 But that’s something for another time.

 My relationship with music is not like most I don’t think.
 Like I described above, music can strongly influence my mindset.
-Perhaps that is why I can appreciate so many varieties of music (excluding stuff like trance etc); I value songs primarily for the mood they evoke.
+Perhaps that is why I can appreciate so many varieties of music; I value songs primarily for the mood they evoke.
 Lyrics play a big part in this.
-It’s a public secret pop music these days is little more than an empty shell to entertain the masses, there is no substance in these songs anymore, not like there used to be in yee olde times (circa the ’70s).
-I can still appreciate these songs, either because lyrics happen to be well-written or because the melody ‘goes well’ with a certain mindset or activity, but it’s not like I can relate much to tales of ‘bitches’ and ‘bling’.
+While I can appreciate pop music songs if they happen to be well-written or because the melody ‘goes well’ with a certain mindset or activity, it’s not like I can relate much to tales of ‘bitches’ and ‘bling’ that you hear on MTV a lot these days.

 So I’ve been looking to less mainstream-ish artists.
-You’ve got your aforementioned classics for the last century, but those get old(er) fast.
+You’ve got the classics for the last century, but those get old(er) fast.
 So I’ve been exploring the indie scene.
-And I found a few gems recently.
-I mentioned the term semi-indie above, because these artists aren’t really indie anymore.
-It’s a new generation of singer-songwriters who have just broken into the music industry, more often than not after acclaiming fame via the Interwubs.
+It’s a new generation of singer-songwriters who more often than not find fame via the Interwubs.
 I follow a few artists on YouTube, but the one who really turned me in this direction was Colbie Callait.
 She started out singing into her webcam on MySpace.
-I’m sure you’ve heard her song many times on the radio or on some mutation of MTV.
-Bubbly is a very solid song, and the rest of her repetoire is fairly decent.
-But my two recent favourites are Jamie Scott & the Town, and A Fine Frenzy, and ofcourse there’s bands like One Republic and Plain White T’s.
+I’m sure you’ve heard her song “Bubbly” many times on the radio or on some variation of MTV.
+It’s a very solid song, and the rest of her repetoire is pretty good.
+But tworecent favourites are Jamie Scott & the Town, and A Fine Frenzy.

-Jamie Scott is a British artist in the line of James Morisson, John Mayer, James Blunt, Paolo Nutini, Adam Levine etc. It’s hard to describe, he writes very soulful, melancholical ballads that at times remind me strongly of Maroon 5.
+Jamie Scott is a British artist in the line of James Morisson, John Mayer, James Blunt, etc. It’s hard to describe, he writes very soulful, melancholical ballads that at times remind me strongly of Maroon 5.

 And then there’s A Fine Frenzy, aka 22-year-old Seattle-born self-taught singer-songwriter Alison Sudol (that enough prefixes for ya?).
-I am absolutely in love with her music (and she’s not too bad herself either).
+I am absolutely in love with her music.
 If you watch music channels, you’ve probably been bombarded with her new video for Almost Lover.

 Her music is often described as heartfelt and hypnotic, and I underwrite those connotations.
 She writes such profound, magical lyrics and evocative melodies.
 I was so enamored with this song I picked up her debut album, One Cell in the Sea, and I’ve been listening to it continuously the last few days.
 Just looking at the tracklisting is a treat.
 The songs are almost exactly what you’d imagine when you read their titles.